eLearning

 eLearning Courses

-No, these aren’t Udemy courses which are typically a big compilation of videos organized together in modules and units.
-Those are self-paced but they’re not eLearning.
+No, these aren’t Udemy courses, typically a big compilation of videos organized in modules and units.
+Those are self-paced, but they’re not eLearning.

 eLearning is typically built into a presentation or simulation format and is more interactive than videos since they’re typically built with activities other than questions rather than passively watching a video and then answering questions (that’s not interactive!).

-While not every project requires an eLearning course, we end up developing a lot of them because they’re extremely effective for corporate technical training.
-It’s a great solution for developing software simulations that help employees use new software and learn about them in a safe environment.
+While not every project requires an eLearning course, we develop many because they’re extremely effective for corporate technical training.
+It’s a great solution for developing software simulations that help employees use and learn about new software in a safe environment.

-If you haven’t guessed yet, this is our favorite form of training and judging by employee feedback, often theirs too.
+If you haven’t guessed yet, this is our favorite form of training, and judging by employee feedback, it is often theirs, too.
 It’s quite convenient being able to start it when you want and also pause for a bit when you need to.
-It’s also more effective because of the control given to employees as well as its highly engaging format.
+It’s also more effective because of the control given to employees and its highly engaging format.

 Also, content can be condensed better because there’s often a better process for developing eLearning courses as long as an instructional designer is involved.